saucelabs/sauce-docs/docs/testfairy/testing-an-app/bug-tracking/tf-connect.md

 TestFairy Connect is a proxy server installed on-premise, designed to help companies connect their bug-tracking systems behind a firewall (Jira Server) with the TestFairy cloud.

-You can install Test Fairy Connect via a Docker image.
+You can install TestFairy Connect via a Docker image.

 ## How does it work?